codeforamerica/open311_java/README.md

 # Open311 Java wrapper (Jreport) [![Build Status](https://travis-ci.org/codeforamerica/open311_java.png)](https://travis-ci.org/codeforamerica/open311_java)

 This is a Java language binding (wrapper) to the Open311 GeoReport REST API.
-Under construction.
+This library is in a early stage of its development but it is already usable.
+If you find any problem or miss any feature, just open an [issue](https://github.com/codeforamerica/open311_java/issues?state=open).

 ## Usage